scientiavire/CrapsPropsCalculator/README.md

 # CrapsPropsCalculator

-Craps prop bets calculator program.
-Developed as a hobby project, given to HRSC to use without license.
+Craps calculator program.
+Developed as a hobby project.
+Open source, free to use without license.